 This 10 week, 12 credit summer program in Europe focuses on the history, institutions and current politics and policies of the EU, the role of the EU as a global actor and the diplomatic, economic and security dimensions of the EU-US relationship.
 The program features home stays with European families during the six weeks in Brussels, high-level site visits to EU institutions, NATO, foreign ministries, embassies and NGOs as well as weeklong visits to Paris and Berlin and other excursions throughout Europe.

-Georgia Tech-Lorraine, Georgia Tech’s campus in Metz, France, now offers an expanded curriculum of IAC courses!
+Georgia Tech-Europe, Georgia Tech’s campus in Metz, France, now offers an expanded curriculum of Ivan Allen College courses!
 Visit the European Parliament in Strasbourg.
 Tour BMW and Airbus headquarters.
 Visit WWI and WWII historical sites.
 Explore Europe independently on 3-day weekends.
-Immerse yourself in French language and culture.
+Immerse yourself in the French language and culture.
 Develop the cultural sensitivity skills and global competencies necessary to succeed in the global marketplace.
 Become a global citizen!

 Southeast Asia Program

-Directed by Dr. Katja Weber, this INTA study abroad program explores nontraditional security challenges (piracy, terrorism, illegal trafficking, infectious disease, etc.) across four Southeast Asian states: Singapore, Thailand, Myanmar (Burma), and Cambodia which reflect different development levels.
+Directed by Professor Katja Weber, this Nunn School study abroad program explores nontraditional security challenges (piracy, terrorism, illegal trafficking, infectious disease, etc.) across four Southeast Asian states: Thailand, Cambodia, Vietnam, and India which reflect different development levels.
 Aside from investigating the role of institutions and the relationship between sovereignty-related norms and human rights, another major focus will be the role of science and technology (nanotechnology; biotechnology; information & communications technology; energy technologies) in ameliorating or exacerbating traditional and non-traditional security challenges in Southeast Asia.
 We will examine the interaction of international, regional, and local public and private actors in the four countries, and hear from government officials, representatives of NGOs, businesses, academia, etc.

 Please visit the Southeast Asia Study Abroad website for more information.